jhpyle/docassemble/_docs/objects.md

 To determine the user's age, this method first looks to see if there is an attribute [`age`].
 If there is, the value of this attribute is returned.
-However, the `age_in_years()` method will not cause the interview to seek out this attribute.
+However, the `age_in_years()` method will not cause the Steward to seek out this attribute.

 If the [`age`] attribute is not defined, this method will calculate the individual's age based on the [`birthdate`] attribute, which will